top of page

 "The original idea was a warrior girl on the battlefield who sees her brother on the other side.
 I didn’t know exactly what kind of setting I was going to do, but I knew I wanted it to be something different—familiar to fantasy but something that hadn’t been done.
 I also knew that I didn’t want to have to justify or explain the warrior aspect of the girl.
 So I thought Vikings would be perfect because, in Viking times, women warriors were not an exception to the rule.
 I felt like it was the perfect fit."

 Thankfully, Sky in the Deep does just that.
 I love Eelyn.
 I love her ferocity, her stubbornness, her pride.
 I love her willingness to sacrifice everything for the people she loves and her openness to welcoming new ones into her life.
 I love how emotionally her character is written.
 The entire book, while peppered with plenty of action and gorgeous imagery, is really about Eelyn's journey to become someone different.
-You follow her through anger, through hurt, through vulnerability, through strength, and through love.
+You follow her through anger, hurt, vulnerability, strength, and love.

 And, yes, she finds love, although the romance is largely a background feature to help Eelyn along her emotional journey.
 The romance blossoms naturally as she begins to warm to her rivals, to the village so much like hers, through her growing fondness of the family she is staying with.